jasper-ang/jasper-ang/README.md

 I'm a full-stack developer working on ulitity focused AI projects.

-I focus on the application and ultility area while the smart people at Deepmind, BAIR and CSAIL figure out AGI, cause you know, someone’s gotta handle the easy stuff. 😆
+I focus on building the application and ultility area while the smart people at Deepmind, BAIR and CSAIL figure out AGI, cause you know, someone’s gotta handle the easy stuff. 😆

 Right now, I'm building a journaling app that tries to “remember” conversations and keep context over time, so it feels like a real chat buddy.